vmware-tanzu/tanzu-dev-portal/content/guides/service-routing-istio-refarch/index.md

 #### Access Privilege Required to Create a Certificate

-- An Application team can have following namespaces seperated by network policy.
+- An Application team can have following namespaces separated by network policy.
   - istio-system
   - cert-manager
   - Dev